Our offers for shore excursions in Charleston

 The history of Charleston dates back to the 17th century.
 In 1886, however, the city was almost completely destroyed by a severe earthquake.
 Since the citizens at this time also had to suffer at the same time from the consequences of the civil war, many citizens repaired their houses instead of building new ones.
 A large part of the houses built at that time in the Greek Revival style of the Antebellum architecture have remained well preserved and still shape the cityscape today.
 Since the houses make up a large part of today’s charm and the historic buildings make the city one of the most elegant cities in America, the poor economic situation of Charleston at that time is considered a great blessing today.
 Today, Charleston is an architectural open-air museum with picture-book architecture.
 The cobblestone streets with the picturesque houses and churches that can be found everywhere in Charleston not only tell the history of the city but are also an ideal photo motif.

-Charleston is located in the so-called “Bible Belt” of America, a region that extends mainly across the southern states and in which religion, especially Evangelical Protestantism, is an integral part of culture.
+Charleston is located in the so-called “Bible Belt” of America, a region that extends mainly across the southern states and in which religion, especially Evangelical Protestantism, is an integral part of the culture.
 Although Charleston is a rather small city with about 130,000 inhabitants, there are about 50 churches there.
-These can already be seen when entering the harbour with your cruise ship.
+These can already be seen when entering the harbor with your cruise ship.
 A particularly good view of the churches can be seen from the Ashley Bridge.
 Due to the high number of churches, Charleston is also called “Holy City”.

 Back in Time: Slavery and Piracy